 - View unassigned tasks for the current viewing period

-    - Track unscheduled and overdue tasks
+- Track unscheduled and overdue tasks for improved project efficiency

 2. Bar chart

 A bar chart highlights data as rectangular bars, with the heights and lengths of the bars proportional to the values and frequencies they represent.